-Definition: Ohio Rape Charges
+Definition: Ohio Rape

-In Ohio, a person may be charged with rape if he or she allegedly engages in sexual conduct with a person who is not their spouse, or a person who is their spouse and lives separately, as long as any one of the following condition applies:
+In Ohio, a person may be charged with rape if he or she allegedly engages in sexual conduct with a person who is not their spouse, or a person who is their spouse and lives separately, as long as any one of the following conditions applies:

 - The accused, for the purpose of preventing resistance, substantially impaired the other person’s judgment and/or control by the use of an intoxicant or similar substance, or if the substance is given by force, threat of force, or deception was used.

-- The other person was less than 13 years of age (it is no defense if the offender could not rightly guess the age of the person).
+- The other person was less than 13 years of age.
+It is no defense if the offender could not rightly guess the age of the person.

 - The other person could not resist or consent to the act fully because of a mental condition, a physical condition, because of advanced age, or because the accused had reason to believe this to be true of the person.

 Purposefully compelling another person by force, or by threat of force to engage in the act is also considered rape.

 It is not a defense to the crime if the persons involved were married to each other.
 It is not a defense to the crime if the persons involved were cohabiting at the time of the crime.
 Also, note that a victim does not need to prove that physical resistance was used against the offender.

 It is unlawful sexual conduct with a minor, not rape, if a person who is eighteen years or older sexually engages with a person who is between 13 and 16 years of age.
 This is a felony of the 4th degree, or in some cases, when the age difference is no more than 4 years, a misdemeanor of the 1st degree.
 1http://www.ageofconsent.com/ohio.htm[/ref] 2